satya-arjunan/visocyteold/CONTRIBUTING.md

-Contributing to Visocyte
+Contributing to ParaView
 ========================

-This page documents at a very high level how to contribute to Visocyte.
+This page documents at a very high level how to contribute to ParaView.
-Please check our [developer instructions][] for a more detailed guide to developing and contributing to the project, and our [Visocyte Git README][] for additional information.
+Please check our [developer instructions][] for a more detailed guide to developing and contributing to the project, and our [ParaView Git README][] for additional information.

-The Visocyte development cycle is built upon the following components:
+The ParaView development cycle is built upon the following components:

 1. [Issues][] identify any issues including bugs and feature requests.
 In general, every code change should have an associated issue which identifies